dreamworkerln/StarGame/readme.md

 Difficulty levels

-Choose one that fit you skill in
+Set one that fit you skill in StarGame/desktop/build/libs/config.ini

-ru.geekbrains.screen.GameScreen.show() {
-...
+1 - NEVER PLAYED
-        // NOVICE
+2 - NOVICE
-        ENEMY_RESPAWN_TIME = 500;
-        ENEMIES_COUNT_IN_WAVE = 1;
-...
-}
+3 - EXPERIENCED
+4 - SPECIALIST
+5 - IMPERIAL NAVY LIEUTENANT
+6 - IMPERIAL NAVY LORD-CAPITAN

-Code need refactoring, etc., but better if it was written in C ++ to avoid using buffer objects for Vector2, GC related things, so i give up on it.
+Code need refactoring, etc., but better if it was written in C++ to avoid using buffer objects for Vector2, GC related things, so i give up on it.